 For The Cookies

-1. In large bowl, beat butter and confectioners sugar with electric mixer until light and fluffy.
+1. In a large bowl, beat butter and confectioners sugar with an electric mixer until light and fluffy.
 Stir in peppermint extract, followed by salt and cocoa powder.
 Blend.
 Add flour and mix to incorporate.

 2. Divide dough in two pieces and place each on large sheet of plastic wrap.
 Flatten into 1/2-inch thick discs, wrap and refrigerate until firm enough to roll out, about 45 minutes.

-3. Sprinkle with decorations, or dip, before coating dries.
-Place coated cookies in freezer for 1 hour to set before storing or serving.
+3. Sprinkle with decorations, or dip, before the coating dries.
+Place coated cookies in the freezer for 1 hour to set before storing or serving.
 Store cookies in airtight container for up to 1 week, or in freezer for up to 3 weeks.